chop-dbhi/avocado/README.md

 - `f.values` - Returns a tuple of distinct raw values ordered by the field.
 If the corresponding model is a subclass of Avocado's `Lexicon` abstract model, the order corresponds to the `order` field on the `Lexicon` model subclass.
 Read more about the [`Lexicon` abstract class](#lexicon-abstract-class).
 - `f.labels` - Returns a unicoded tuple of labels.
 If the corresponding model is a subclass of Avocado's `Lexicon` abstract model, this corresponds to the `label` field on the `Lexicon` model subclass.
 Read more about the [`Lexicon` abstract class](#lexicon-abstract-class).
 - `f.choices` - A tuple of pairs zipped from `f.values` and `f.labels`.
 This is useful for populating form fields for client applications.
+- `f.searchable` (DEPRECATED) - A flag denoting if the field's data should be treated as searchable text.
+This applies to `TextField`s and `CharField`s which are not marked as `enumerable`.

 ```python
 >>> f.internal_type